The Jewish people have a long history in Japan. Here is some information for Jewish travelers to Kyoto and a brief history of Jews in Japan.

 See below for full details and a brief history of the Jews in Japan.

 The Jewish population of Kyoto is small, with around 100 members.
 Some are long-term expats involved in English teaching or running their own businesses, while others are students or resident artists.
 Chabad Kyoto offers support and services to Jewish travelers and residents of Kyoto and nearby areas.

 There is a larger Jewish community in Kobe, and this community has roots that date back to the late 19th century.
 Thus, Jewish life in Kansai (the part of Japan which contains Kyoto) is centered in Kobe (about 28 minutes from Kyoto by shinkansen).

-The only synagogue in Kansai, the Jewish Community of Kansai welcomes Jews from all over the world to its Shabbat services.
+The Jewish Community of Kansai welcomes Jews from all over the world to its Shabbat services.
 Friday services begin at sundown and Saturday services begin at 10:30am.
 A Kiddush and meal follows each service.

 Jewish History in Japan

 - It is speculated that the first Jews arrived in Japan with Spanish and Portuguese traders in the 16th century.
 It is believed that they were descended from Jews who fled persecution on the Iberian Peninsula in the late 15th century.
 Some of these Jews settled in Goa but then become victims of the Goa Inquisition, prompting them to board ships bound for Japan.
 Needless to say, records on these early Jews in Japan and scarce and inexact.

 - When Japan was finally opened to the world in the late 1850s, Jews started to enter Japan, mostly from countries in the Middle East and South Asia.
 Early Jewish communities were first formed in Yokohama, Nagasaki and Kobe.
 Later, Jews started to arrive from Russia and China.